spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 spacectl stack local-preview --id <stack-id>
 ```

-!!! danger
+!!! warning
-    This in effect allows anybody with write access to the Stack to execute arbitrary code with access to all the environment variables configured in the Stack.
+    Use this setting with caution, as it allows anybody with write access to the Stack to execute arbitrary code with access to all the environment variables configured in the Stack.

-    Use with caution.

 ### Enable well known secret masking